nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 nf-core pipelines enforce semantic versioning for [pipeline releases](https://nf-co.re/docs/guidelines/pipelines/requirements/semantic_versioning).

 Semantic versioning provides [a simple set of rules and requirements that dictate how version numbers are assigned and incremented](https://semver.org/).
 Version numbers have a meaning about how the underlying code has been modified from one version to another.
+To ensure quality and compliance, it is advised to conduct automated testing at appropriate levels aligned with the type of release.
 As a summary:

 - Patches (x.y.Z | x > 0) introduce backward compatible bug fixes.
+  Testing for these changes should focus on ensuring that existing functionality remains unaffected.
 - Minor versions (x.Y.z | x > 0) introduce new backward compatible functionality.
+  In addition to verifying new features, it's essential to also run integrative tests to confirm that existing functionality is preserved, verifying functional and analytical performance.
 - Major versions (X.y.z | X > 0) introduce backward incompatible changes.
+  Testing for these releases should thorough, encompassing all levels of testing.

 There is specific functionality of nf-core tools that allows developers to easily [update a version of a pipeline when necessary](https://nf-co.re/docs/nf-core-tools/pipelines/bump-version).
 Pipelines must be released with stable release tags.
 Releases must use GitHub releases and keep a detailed changelog file.